Colorectal Cancer In The Elderly

 • Furthermore, as many patients are very old, the benefit of surgery may not be clear-cut to the family members and even the surgeons, as the life span of the patient may not outlive the cancer.

-Dr Chew Min Hoe has had extensive experience while in the public sector, managing many elderly patients.
-He has also devoted considerable time in research and improvements in care plans for the elderly.
+Dr Chew Min Hoe has had extensive experience managing many elderly patients while in the public sector.
+He has also devoted considerable time to research and improvements in care plans for the elderly.
 In addition, he has led a Programme for Enhanced Elderly Recovery which has performed prehabilitation for 100 patients before surgery, thereby reducing post-operative problems as well as increasing the ability to be discharged home rather than to community care facilities.
 He has had a good understanding of the holistic care required and has demonstrated good results.
 He has also performed more than 20 surgeries for patients older than 90 years old.

 There are considerable misconceptions that having medical conditions equates to frailty and disability.
 This is incorrect.
 Many patients with medical conditions are, in fact, able to maintain good health and fitness with good disease management.
 Furthermore, frailty is reversible and can improve over time.